Tarmslitaren/FrosthavenAssistant/README.md

  - Add characters
 	 - Click the top-left menu icon (≡), then click *Add Character*
 	 -  Choose or type a class name
-	 - Add the character's name
+	 - Add the character's name if you wish
  - Start a scenario
 	 - In the sidebar menu (≡) click *Set Scenario*
 	 - In the top drop-down menu (⌄) choose the current campaign
 	 - Choose the scenario number
 	 - Select monster numbers.
 Monsters auto-populate by player count and difficulty
+         - if you now want to change the difficulty, it can be done by tapping the bottom bar center or from the side menu
  - Round structure
 	 - Choose two cards and input initiative
 		 - **For tablet/mouse users:** "*Soft numpad for input*" displays virtual numpad for accessibility
-		 - If the "*Don't ask for initative*" setting is on, drag and drop banners after drawing monster cards
+		 - If the "*Don't ask for initative*" setting is on, long press and drag and drop banners after drawing monster cards
 	 - Reveal monster actions.
 Click *Draw* in the bottom-left corner
 	 - Resolve combat
 		 - Click on health to adjust health and status effects